SalmanNA/ASCII-CAM/README.md

 # ASCII-CAM
 Turn your webcam input to a live ascii version
-Just Download ASCII LIVE VID and run it.
+Just Download ASCII LIVE VID.jar nd run it.